tz-dev/PMS-SEX/README.md

 Unless otherwise noted, textual theory, papers, documentation, examples, prompts, diagrams, and non-executable model or specification materials are licensed under Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0).

 Source code, executable tools, scripts, validators, schemas, and software-adjacent technical files, where present, are licensed under the Apache License 2.0.

-See the repository `LICENSE` file and any file-level notices for details.